Igalhod/DevOps-intern-task/README.md

 to stop the container use:

 `docker container stop *image id*` - You got the image id when you inserted the run command, Note: you can insert only the first 3 characters of the image id.

+### Linux
+`sudo docker run -d -p 8080:8080 igalhod/devops-task` to stop the container use:

+`sudo docker stop *image id*` - You got the image id when you inserted the run command, Note: you can insert only the first 3 characters of the image id.